 If you can't pay, tell the insurance company or debt collector that you're in financial hardship.
 The insurance company and debt collector have obligations under the General Insurance Code of Practice to consider reasonable repayment arrangements.
 You need to be prepared to provide reasonable information about your financial situation if requested.

 Possible arrangements are:

 - an affordable payment plan

 - a reduced lump sum

-- a debt waiver (This is only if you can show you can't pay the debt in the foreseeable future.
+- a debt waiver (This may only be possible if you can show you can't pay the debt in the foreseeable future.
 Usually this is because you're receiving a Centrelink income, have no significant assets and this situation is unlikely to change.)